levigutt/mouse-chording/readme.md

 ## todo

-- [ ] move linux verson to subdirectory too
+- [x] move each platform version to separate directory
 - [ ] refactor mac version to follow similar logic as the others, and remve hyper-key setup
     - set up new binding to toggle chording